sigparse/iwpt2021/_pages/cfp.md

 ### IMPORTANT DATES

-+ Submission deadline: April 26, 2021
++ Submission deadline (extended): May 5, 2021 (anywhere on Earth)
-+ Notification of acceptance: May 28, 2021
++ Notification of acceptance: May 31, 2021
 + Camera-ready versions due: June 7, 2021
 + Conference: August 5 or 6, 2021